-Nemorino, a naive village boy, is besotted with Adina, a farm owner, but she rejects his declarations of love.
-Fortunately, Doctor Dulcamara is on hand with the 'love potion' of the opera's title, to help him win her heart.
+Village boy Nemorino is besotted with the wealthy Adina.
+She rejects his declarations of love – but fortunately the quack Doctor Dulcamara is on hand with a ‘love potion’ to help him win her heart.

 L’elisir d’amore is one of the most loved of all Donizetti’s operas.
 It combines touching romance and hilarious comedy with beautiful music, including Nemorino’s enchanting aria ‘Una furtiva lagrima’.
 The opera’s premiere in Milan in 1832 was a triumph and secured Donizetti’s place as one of the leading Italian opera composers of his day.
 Donizetti deftly brings his characters alive with a sparkling score: Nemorino’s love for Adina is expressed through lyrical arias; Adina’s animated, flamboyant style softens as her feelings towards Nemorino begin to change – and all the while Dulcamara, irrepressible showman that he is, endlessly chatters away.

 The Royal Opera’s charming production is set in the sun-drenched countryside of 1950s Italy, complete with haystacks, Vespas and even a stray dog.
 It is injected with lively, visual humour – from Nemorino’s tipsy clowning to Dulcamara’s lumbering truck from which he sells his quack remedies.

 Irish soprano and Italian tenor to replace Aleksandra Kurzak and Roberto Alagna in the roles of Adina and Nemorino.

 The award-winning South African soprano reflects on her musical journey, from church hymns with her grandmother to the world’s top opera houses.

 Audience reactions to The Royal Opera's production of Donizetti's sunny opera.

 There's more to the art form than doom and gloom, as a number of comic gems prove.

 20 April 2017